userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 Created snap package kcalc-example_23.08.5_amd64.snap
 ```

 > ⓘ We have only tested this example on an *amd64* system, but the `kde-neon` extension is also available for *arm64*.
-If you're able to build the snap on an *arm64* system, please let us know in our [Discourse thread](https://forum.snapcraft.com/t/qt5-and-kde-frameworks-applications/13753).
+If you can successfully build the snap on an *arm64* system, please let us know in our [Discourse thread](https://forum.snapcraft.com/t/qt5-and-kde-frameworks-applications/13753).

 The resulting snap can be installed locally.
 You need to specify the `--devmode` flag here as we're installing an unconfined application: